DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/installer.rst

    :scale: 40%
    :align: left

+   EX-Installer - Device screen

 On this screen you will need to |BR| a) select the type of device you wish to load the |EX-CS| software onto, and |BR| b) the USB port you have connected the device to on your computer.

 |EX-I| will attempt to work out both of these for you, but it may need assistance.

 Click on the :guilabel:`Scan for Devices` button.

+**No Devices Found**

-If you see **No devices found** to means that you either a) have not connected the device to the computer, or b) the device was not recognised by the computer.
+After you have clicked on the :guilabel:`Scan for Devices` button, if you see **No devices found** to means that you either a) have not connected the device to the computer, or b) the device was not recognised by the computer.

-If you have not connected the device, connect it now and click the :guilabel:`Scan for Devices` button again.
+If you have not connected the device, connect it now then click the :guilabel:`Scan for Devices` button again.

+If the device *is* connected but not found, you may need to install the devices drivers for it.

 .. todo::  If the device is not recognised.

+**Multiple Devices Found**

 .. figure:: /_static/images/ex-installer/select_device_multiple_devices.png
    :alt: EX-Installer - Select Device - Multiple Devices
-   :scale: 30%
+   :scale: 50%
+   :align: center

+   EX-Installer - Device - Multiple Devices

 If more than one device is found (on different USB ports), you will need to select which one you wish to load the software on to.

 .. figure:: /_static/images/ex-installer/select_device_selection.png
    :alt: EX-Installer - Select Device - Selection
-   :scale: 30%
+   :scale: 50%
+   :align: center

+   EX-Installer - Device - Selection

 |EX-I| will attempt to work out what type of Arduino you have connected, but some cases it will not be able to do so.
 (This is especially common with cheap clone devices.)